 "Avoid applying it too close to the lash line.
-Every time you blink, your lashes will lift microscopic amounts of product, which might eventually get deposited into your eyes.
+Every time you blink, your lashes will lift microscopic amounts of product, that might eventually get deposited into your eyes.
 Anything that enters the eyes can be an obvious irritant and cause unnecessary swelling and puffiness," says Rouleau.
 "Your skin can only absorb so much.
-After absorption, the product that's left on top of the skin can then seep into the eyes and cause puffiness as well as create extra weight for the delicate under eye tissue."
+After absorption, the product that's left on top of the skin can then seep into the eyes and cause puffiness as well as create extra weight for the delicate under-eye tissue."

 According to Rouleau, the hero ingredient, vitamin C, works to reduce the appearance of dark circles and puffiness.
 This eye cream also contains anti-wrinkle vitamins, firming peptides, anti-inflammatory properties, and soothing plant extracts for extra skin benefits.